wikimedia/design-codex/packages/codex-docs/docs/contributing/testing-components.md

 #### Describe behavior

-The name of a `describe` block should describe the behavior expected by the test, not how the the test is implemented internally.
+The name of a `describe` block should describe the behavior expected by the test, not how the test is implemented internally.
 This should start with words like "when", "with" or "without".

 ```typescript